qiskit-community/qiskit-translations/README.md

 ### For adding a new language to translate
-The Qiskit Localization Project currently supports: `Brazilian Portuguese, French, German, Italian, Japanese, Korean, Portuguese, Spanish, Spanish- Mexico, and Turkish`.
+The Qiskit Localization Project currently supports: Brazilian Portuguese, French, German, Italian, Japanese, Korean, Portuguese, Spanish, Spanish- Mexico, and Turkish.

 [Japanese](https://qiskit.org/documentation/locale/ja_JP/index.html) and [German](https://qiskit.org/documentation/locale/de_DE/index.html) documentation are now available in the [Qiskit Documentation website](https://qiskit.org/documentation/index.html).

 As mentioned in the blog post [Qiskit in my language is Qiskit](https://medium.com/qiskit/qiskit-in-my-language-is-qiskit-73d4626a99d3), we want to make sure that translated languages have enough community support to ensure quality and consistency. <br/>

 If you want to add a new language and become a translation lead, you can open a [GitHub issue](https://github.com/qiskit-community/qiskit-translations/issues/new/choose) to start a discussion with the Qiskit team and recruit translation project members.
 Please refer to the [criteria](#what-is-the-criteria-for-adding-a-new-language?) below to receive official support from the administrators for new languages.

 ### What is the criteria for adding a new language?